Origins Counter Tops

 Edge Treatments: The front edge of an Origins solid surface countertop can be shaped to any profile as soon as the top is cut to size and the saw marks are router trimmed off.

-Edge Build-up: By laminating several layers of thinner material together for the front edge, a countertop can be made to appear thicker than it really is, at possibly a lower cost.
-An analysis of local labor and adhesive costs for building up an edge should be weighed against purchasing a full thickness panel.
+Edge Build-up: By laminating several layers of thinner material together for the front edge, a countertop can be made to appear thicker than it really is at possibly a lower cost.
+An analysis of local labor and adhesive costs for building up an edge should be weighed against purchasing a full-thickness panel.
 Origins material in ¾” to 2″ thick may not require a built-up edge.
 The width of the built-up material should be at least 2″ wide.
 Only 3M DP8005 or Locktite 454 w/primer will work as adhesives for this kind of fabrication.
 Mechanical fasteners (such as screws) should be used in addition.
 A built-up edge is suitable for a variety of edge profiles.
 Complex edges are more appropriate to thick panels but can also be achieved in a built-up edge.
 Additional planning, material, and adhesive will be required.

 Built Up Edge

 Back Splash: To prevent spilled liquids from coming into contact with the walls of a building, it is important to have a water-proof seal at the intersection of the backsplash and the countertop.
 The recommended adhesive for sealing the joint between the backsplash and the top is 3M-DP8005.
 A silicone sealer does not adhere to polyethylene and will not provide a chemical bond type of seal.
-Silicone sealer, though inferior to a chemical bond, will act like a gasket.
+Silicone sealer, though inferior to a chemical bond, will act as a gasket.

 In all cases, mechanical fasteners should be used such as stainless steel screws (on the underside) to hold the backsplash to the top.
 Backsplashes can be any height and a different thickness than the countertop.
-A scribe build-up on the backside may be used for fitting against uneven walls.
+Scribing the build-up on the backside may be used for fitting against uneven walls.
 The backsplash can have a radius front edge and/or a cove molding added to the intersection of the backsplash and the countertop using 3M-DP8005 adhesive.

 Maintenance and Repair: Other than occasional cleaning with soap and water, very little maintenance is required for an Origins countertop.
 Abrasive cleaners and cleaning pads should be avoided.
 Food preparation such as cutting should be on a cutting board and a trivet or hot pad should be utilized for hot containers.
 The surface should be kept free of abrasive materials such as sugar, salt, and sand.
 Avoid sliding heavy appliances across the countertop.
 These should have rubber feet or other protection for the surface.